Retirement Services Program

 Pre-retirement services of local RSOs are available to active duty, ARNG, and USAR Soldiers and their Families.
 Post-retirement program services are available to all Retired Soldiers, surviving Spouses, and their Families.

 Major program components include:

-- Mandatory Reserve Component Survivor Benefit Plan (RCSBP) and Survivor Benefit Plan (SBP) Counseling-Reserve Component Soldiers who have received their Notification of Eligibility (NOE) for Retired Pay at Age 60 (the 15 or 20 year letter) will receive a mandatory RC RCSBP briefing and "gray area" benefits briefing upon receipt of their 15 or 20 year NOE.
+- Mandatory Reserve Component Survivor Benefit Plan (RCSBP) and Survivor Benefit Plan (SBP) Counseling-Reserve Component Soldiers who have received their Notification of Eligibility (NOE) for Retired Pay at Age 60 (the 15 or 20 year letter) will receive a mandatory RCSBP briefing and "gray area" benefits briefing upon receipt of their 15 or 20 year NOE.
 If the Soldier will retire with a Regular (active service) retirement, the RCSBP election will be nullified and no payment will be required on RCSBP premiums.